A simple chore system

 I want the kids, specifically Eden, to learn about money.
 Some jobs — cleaning the bathroom, emptying the dishwasher, vacuuming, and dusting— can earn Eden and Judah a quarter.
 Clothes pins that earn money are colored at the bottom so the kids know they get paid for that chore.
 They can earn a quarter each weekday and get paid every Friday.

-My rule is that the kids need to put one of their quarters into savings, one into giving and the rest can go in spending.
+My rule is that the kids need to put one of their quarters into savings, one into giving and the rest can go into spending.
 A few quarters may not seem like a lot of money to us but it is to a 5- and 6-year-old.
 This system for earning money won’t last forever, but it has been a good introduction to the topic.

 Just to throw one more thing into the mix: if a kid complains while doing one of his chores, I slide a paperclip onto the side of his container.
-After 5 paperclips, he or she has to pay me a quarter.
+After 5 paper clips, he or she has to pay me a quarter.
 So far this has been very motivating and no one has had to pay me yet.

 While the chore system has a few components, it really is simple to implement and takes very little work from me — always a huge plus in my book.